ropensci/redland-bindings/R/redland/README.md

 ## Installing on Ubuntu

-For ubuntu, install the required Redland C libraies:
+For ubuntu, install the required Redland C libraries:

 ```
 sudo apt-get update